microsoft/fabricrealtimelab/modules/module07b.md

 ![X-axis line](../images/module07/pbis-report-with-xaxis.png)

 Adjust the colors and transparency to preference.
 The dotted line on the chart (the *currdate* measure) shows the current date/time.
-You can also adjust the *Gridlines*, titles, and other visual options.
+You can also adjust the *gridlines*, titles, and other visual options.
 Verify that cross-filtering works -- for example, selecting NASDAQ in the top right chart should filter all charts to show only the NASDAQ stocks:

 ![X-axis line](../images/module07/pbis-report-filtering.png)